loafey/smol-concurrency-tools/readme.md

         println!("{p}");
     }
     ```
-- `select`: Port of the popular `select!` macro from other async toolkits, enabled with the `select` feature:
+- `select`: A port of the popular `select!` macro from other async frameworks, enabled with the `select` feature:
     ```rs
     loop {
         select!(